-While some states and countries have begun to reopen, the spread of COVID-19 and the status of the global recovery remains uncertain and unpredictable.
-Business activity may not recover as quickly as anticipated, and widespread recovery will be impacted by future developments, including future waves of outbreak or new variant strains of the virus, government and private sector requirements, and the emergence and effectiveness of medical and other measures to address COVID-19.
+Widespread recovery from COVID-19 will be impacted by future developments, including future waves of outbreak or new variant strains of the virus, government and private sector requirements, and the emergence and effectiveness of medical and other measures to address COVID-19.
 Any of the foregoing could adversely affect our business, financial condition, and results of operations.
-The ultimate impact of the COVID-19 pandemic on our business, operations, or the global economy as a whole remains highly uncertain.
+The ultimate impact of COVID-19 on our business, operations, or the global economy as a whole remains highly uncertain.

-To the extent macroeconomic uncertainties and the COVID-19 pandemic continue to adversely affect our business, financial condition, and results of operations, many of the other risks described in this "Risk Factors" section will be exacerbated, including but not limited to, those related to our ability to increase sales to existing and new customers, develop and deploy new offerings and applications and maintain effective marketing and sales capabilities.
+To the extent macroeconomic uncertainties and COVID-19 continue to adversely affect our business, financial condition, and results of operations, many of the other risks described in this "Risk Factors" section will be exacerbated, including but not limited to, those related to our ability to increase sales to existing and new customers, develop and deploy new offerings and applications and maintain effective marketing and sales capabilities.